pagliaresbcc/Hostel/README.md

 ### Install lombok in your IDE
 For Eclipse, you just need to open the lombok.jar folder where you have downloaded and execute `java -jar lombok.jar`.<br>
-A window will be shown and in order to selecting eclipse folder and install.
+A window will be shown to select eclipse folder and install.

 ### Backend directory
 You need to open your IDE (Eclipse in the example case used above) and importing Hostel `backend` folder